-Federal Law Does Not Stand In the Way
+Federal Law Does Not Stand in the Way

-Federal law does not prevent states from removing state criminal penalties for the medical use of marijuana.
+Federal law does not prevent states from removing state criminal penalties for the medical use of cannabis.
 Nothing in the U.S. Constitution or federal law prohibits states from enacting penalties that differ from federal law.

-The American Medical Association, the Institute of Medicine, and the American College of Physicians have all acknowledged the potential benefits of medical marijuana.
-In addition, several other major U.S. health organizations support access to medical marijuana, including the American Public Health Association, the American Nurses Association, the American Academy of HIV Medicine, the Leukemia and Lymphoma Society, the Lymphoma Foundation of America, the Epilepsy Foundation, the Multiple Sclerosis Society, and the state medical societies of New York, Rhode Island, and California.
+The American Medical Association, the Institute of Medicine, and the American College of Physicians have all acknowledged the potential benefits of medical cannabis.
+In addition, several other major U.S. health organizations support access to medical cannabis, including the American Public Health Association, the American Nurses Association, the American Academy of HIV Medicine, the Leukemia and Lymphoma Society, the Lymphoma Foundation of America, the Epilepsy Foundation, the Multiple Sclerosis Society, and the state medical societies of New York, Rhode Island, and California.

-Medical Marijuana Laws Are Working Well
+Medical Cannabis Laws Are Generally Working Well